abhinavborah/abhinavborah.github.io/README.md

 This website is a dynamic and iterative exploration of my evolving consciousness.
 It serves as a persistent platform for the dissemination of my ideas, experiences, and intellectual pursuits across a diverse range of subjects.

+I hope that doesn't sound pretentious.

-I'll try to frequently update the site with new content as I gain more insight into things.
+Nevertheless, I'll try to frequently update the site with new content as I gain more insight into things.
 If you have any questions or comments, please [contact me](https://twitter.com/abhinavexists) on Twitter.

 Tools used: